 Wildlife Removal Services

 For wild animals that are especially aggressive, contact a wildlife removal service.
-These companies hire trained animal experts to catch and release the animals humanely.
+These companies have trained animal experts to catch and release the animals humanely.
 Under no circumstances should you handle a wild animal by yourself, unless you are a trained wildlife professional.
 Squirrels and other rodents can carry several disease strains and illnesses, leaving inexperienced homeowners at a significant disadvantage as it pertains to wildlife removal.